Self-Portrait in a Velvet Dress

-Self-portrait in a Velvet Dress (Autorretrato con traje de terciopelo or Autorretrato con vestido de terciopelo) is a 1926 oil-on-canvas painting by Mexican artist Frida Kahlo.
+Self-Portrait in a Velvet Dress (Autorretrato con traje de terciopelo or Autorretrato con vestido de terciopelo) is a 1926 oil-on-canvas painting by Mexican artist Frida Kahlo.

 Background

 At the age of 18, Kahlo suffered life-threatening injuries (from which she would never fully recover and would lead to lifelong physical pain) when the train she was riding hit a trolley.
 During her extended period of convalescence, her parents gave her an easel and painting supplies as well as affixed a mirror to the ceiling above her bed so that she could see herself while lying on her back.
 It was during this recovery period that Kahlo painted Self-portrait in a Velvet Dress.

 The picture is considered if not Kahlo's first self-portrait then at least her first significant self-portrait.
 It is her oldest surviving self-portrait and has been described as her, "earliest important work" and, "her first serious work".
 It has also been described as, "her first real painting."

 Early in her career, Kahlo was influenced by the painting of the Italian Renaissance and because of this, in Self-portrait in a Velvet Dress, "she is portrayed in an aristocratic, somewhat melancholic pose, her neck manneristically elongated in the style of Amedeo Modigliani."
 The notable influence of European painting and European-influenced Mexican painting seen in this picture is contrasted starkly against Kahlo's later work which more prominently featured indigenous Mexican themes and Mexican national consciousness.

-Others have noted elements of the self-portrait including the red dress and the slender elegant fingers are reminiscent of Sandro Botticellii and Bronzino.
+Others have noted elements of the self-portrait including the red dress and the slender elegant fingers are reminiscent of Sandro Botticelli and Bronzino.